ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

 The Agent Bulkload tool requires a CSV file with the following column headers:

  * agent_type: items entered in this column fall under a controlled vocabulary which can be found at	[CTAGENT_TYPE](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTAGENT_TYPE)
- * preferred_name: items entered in this column should be the full name of the Agents you wish to add. **NOTE** It is best to enter the most complete version of a person or organization's name here. (i.e. John Boy Jones, City Park Service, Jane G. Jones, etc.)
+ * preferred_name: items entered in this column should be the full name of the Agents you wish to add. **NOTE** It is best to enter the most complete version of a person or organization's name here. (i.e. John Boy Jones, City Park Service, Jane G. Jones, etc.) This information can be taken from the "manipulated" column of the **Agent Namestring Formatter** results.

 The Agent Bulkload tool will also accept alternate names for the same Agent in optional column headers: